MSIT tracks

 - 144 units to graduate (but no more than 168)

-- A cumulative quality point average of at least 3.0 (which is a B in each course).
+- A cumulative quality point average of at least 3.0 (i.e., a B grade in each course)

 Each focus has its own unit or time requirements.

-For the professional track, the 144 units include 60 units of core courses, 60 units of elective courses, which can include up to 12 units of undergraduate credit (courses with numbers between XX-300 and XX-599), and up to 15 units of MSIT Independent Study (04-980), 24 units of Practicum (04-900), seminars, and a three-month master's internship.
+For the Professional Track, the 144 units include 60 units of core courses, 60 units of elective courses, which can include up to 12 units of undergraduate credit (courses with numbers between XX-300 and XX-599), and up to 15 units of MSIT Independent Study (04-980), 24 units of MSIT Practicum (04-900), seminars, and a three-month master's internship.

-For the academic track, the 144 units include 60 units of core courses, 48 units of elective courses, which can include up to 12 units of undergraduate credit (courses with numbers less than XX-600), 36 units of MSIT Research Project (04-990), seminars, and a three-month master's internship.
+For the Research Track, the 144 units include 60 units of core courses, 48 units of elective courses, which can include up to 12 units of undergraduate credit (courses with numbers less than XX-600), 36 units of Engineering Research Project (04-990), seminars, and a three-month master's internship.